Planks- are they good for my core and will they help with back pain?

 Yes!
 There are many ways to exercise the core.
 Ask any good Pilates instructor who can offer a wide range of dynamic core stability exercises and they will show you!

 Like to know more about physio-pilates and how it might help you?
 Find out more about our physio Pilates classes here.

 Core exercises won’t necessarily fix your back pain as there are many other factors that contribute to back pain outside the stable core!
 Read more here about the contributing factors to back pain (and why the core is not always the answer).

 Would you like to know more about what you can do to manage your back pain?

-Our team here at Synergy Physiotherapy have expertise in the management of chronic conditions including spinal problems.
+Our team here at Synergy Physio have expertise in the management of chronic conditions including spinal problems.
 Together our team work in a thorough manner to provide a complete biomechanical assessment of your problem as well as a thorough step-by-step explanation and treatment plan to help you move forward to a healthier happier you!
 Learn more about our physiotherapy team here!